All Too Well (10 Minute Version) (TV)

 Uncle Jerry explicitly identifies 'well' and 'hell' as internal rhyme.

-The internal rhyme binds the cliché of 'well' to the reality of 'hell,' making the sonic connection emphasize the ironic contrast.
+The internal rhyme binds the cliché of 'well' to the reality of 'hell,' making the sonic connection emphasise the ironic contrast.

 “And he said, "It's supposed to be fun turning twenty-one”